Bucharest - Savings Bank

 Address: Strada Lipscani 25

-The National Bank of Romania (BNR) stands on the site of the, well-known at its time, Serban Voda Inn (Hanul Serban Voda(, open in 1678.
+The National Bank of Romania (BNR) stands on the site of, well-known at its time, inn (Hanul Serban Voda), open in 1678.
 Two fires gutted the building and in 1883 the land was leveled and work to build a home for Romania's National Bank begun.
 The new structure, designed by French architects Cassien Bernard and Albert Galleron, was completed in 1885.
-Built in neoclassical French style, the building boasts a facade with Corinthian columns and an enormous central hall and is still a classic worthy of admiration.
+The neoclassical French-style structure boasts a facade with Corinthian columns and an enormous central hall.

-The small, elegant - Museum of the National Bank of Romania - is open to visitors (appointment mandatory).
+The small, elegant Museum of the National Bank of Romania offers visitors interesting information about Romania's main financial institution.
+Visit information:

 Bucharest - National Bank of Romania